Shorya-Singh/Deep-Learning-Identifying-Motifs-of-Tumour-Tissue-Architecture/timelog.md

 ## Week 4

 ### 18 Oct 2021
-* *1 hour* researched on how to plot interactive plots to easily see differnt angles of the plot.
+* *1 hour* Researched on how to plot interactive plots to easily see differnt angles of the plot.
 Plotted interactive plots
+*  *1 hour* Weekly pathology meeting

 ### 19 Oct 2021
 * *2 hours* Analysed clusters using Silhouette Coefficient